 Be sure to talk with your doctor about your health history before you take Kisqali.
 This drug may not be the right treatment if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Infection.
-Before starting treatment with Kisqali, tell your doctor about any infections you have.
+Infection: Before starting treatment with Kisqali, tell your doctor about any infections you have.
 They’ll likely treat your infection before you start taking Kisqali.

-Abnormal electrolyte levels.
-Before taking Kisqali, tell your doctor if you have abnormal levels of any electrolytes.
+Abnormal electrolyte levels: Before taking Kisqali, tell your doctor if you have abnormal levels of any electrolytes.
 Be sure to tell them if you have problems with levels of magnesium, potassium, calcium, or phosphorus.
-Having abnormal electrolyte levels may increase your risk for heart problems as a side effect.
+Having abnormal electrolyte levels may increase your risk of heart problems as a side effect.
 Your doctor will check your electrolyte levels before starting Kisqali.
 And they’ll keep checking your electrolyte levels from time to time during treatment.
 If your electrolyte levels are abnormal, your doctor may give you treatments to correct them.

-Allergic reaction.
-If you’ve had an allergic reaction to Kisqali or any of its ingredients, your doctor will likely not prescribe Kisqali.
+Allergic reaction: If you’ve had an allergic reaction to Kisqali or any of its ingredients, your doctor will likely not prescribe Kisqali.
 Ask your doctor what other medications may be better options for you.

 Alcohol with Kisqali